hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/translation_poems/231_a_hymn_to_shiva.md

 Who causes annihilation of delusion,
 Whose most surpassing love, made manifest,
 Has crowned Him with a name above all names,
-The name of "Mahâdeva", the Great God!
+The name of "Mahādeva", the Great God!
 Whose warm embrace, of Love personified,
 Displays, within man's heart, that all power
 Is but a semblance and a passing show,